alegrey91/terracina/.github/CONTRIBUTING.md

 ## External Dependencies

-Terraform uses Go Modules for dependency management.
+Terracina uses Go Modules for dependency management.

-Our dependency licensing policy for Terraform excludes proprietary licenses and "copyleft"-style licenses.
+Our dependency licensing policy for Terracina excludes proprietary licenses and "copyleft"-style licenses.
 We accept the common Mozilla Public License v2, MIT License, and BSD licenses.
-We will consider other open source licenses in similar spirit to those three, but if you plan to include such a dependency in a contribution we'd recommend opening a GitHub issue first to discuss what you intend to implement and what dependencies it will require so that the Terraform team can review the relevant licenses to for whether they meet our licensing needs.
+We will consider other open source licenses in similar spirit to those three, but if you plan to include such a dependency in a contribution we'd recommend opening a GitHub issue first to discuss what you intend to implement and what dependencies it will require so that the Terracina team can review the relevant licenses to for whether they meet our licensing needs.

-If you need to add a new dependency to Terraform or update the selected version for an existing one, use `go get` from the root of the Terraform repository as follows:
+If you need to add a new dependency to Terracina or update the selected version for an existing one, use `go get` from the root of the Terracina repository as follows:

 ```
 go get github.com/hashicorp/hcl/v2@2.0.0